Troubleshoot NGINX Controller and the Controller Agent

 The system DNS resolver is correctly configured, and the NGINX Controller server’s fully qualified domain name (FQDN) can be resolved.

-The controller-agent service is running as
+The controller-agent service can be running as

-root.
+rootor a different user, chosen during the installation if the Controller Agent was installed to run as a non-root user.
 To view the user ID for the controller-agent service, run the following command:

 ps -ef | egrep 'agent'

-The output looks similar to the following:
+The output looks similar to the following (with a different user for non-root Agent installations):

 root 19132 1 1 Sep03 ?
 00:23:45 /usr/bin/nginx-controller-agent